-The required format for statutory accounts for small companies has changed.
 We consider the reporting requirements and their impact.
-At Anthony Tiscoe & Co, we can provide guidance on the new reporting standards in the London area.
+At Anthony Tiscoe & Co, we can provide guidance on the reporting standards in the London or surrounding areas.

 - to use the same accounting standard as non-small UK companies - FRS 102